equwal/cl-yag/README.md

 ## Introduction

-cl-yag is a lightweight, static site generator that produces **gopher** sites as well as **html** websites.
-The name 'cl-yag' stands for 'Common Lisp - Yet Another website Generator'.
+cl-yag is a lightweight, static site generator that produces **gopher** and **gemini** sites (and is easily extensible to more formats) as well as **html** websites.
+The name 'cl-yag' stands for 'Common Lisp
+- Yet Another website Generator'.
 It runs without needing Quicklisp (Common LISP library manager).

 ## Showcase